hcollin/ahjojs/README.md

 # AhjoJs

+Contents:

+* Setting up shop
+* Mission of Ahjojs
+* Architecture
+* MVP

+## SETTING UP SHOP

+**These are instructions for developing AhjoJs further not about developing with AhjoJs.
+Yet**

+To set up a proper development environment for AhjoJs, a few non obvious things are required as prerequisite.

+### yalc as local npm repository

+yarn / npm link makes a link the test project with everything in node_modules copied too.
+That causes problems with Mobx (see issue [1082](https://github.com/mobxjs/mobx/issues/1082)).

+Install yalc with

+`yarn global add yalc`

+Then publish any of the AhjoJs Packages by running command publish inside the directory (server, client, core).

+`yalc publish`

+The in test project install the package with add:

+`yalc add ahjoserver`

+### rollup as bundler

+AhjoJS uses rollup as it's bundler instead of webpack as webpack 4 cannot really support packages that runs in both node and browser.
+Check out instructions from their [website ](https://rollupjs.org/).

 ## MISSION

 AhjoJs wants to be a solid framework for prototyping and small user base B2B applications that require a lot of features, easy maintainability,